 "Your own mother now cowers in shame."
 The mottled shecat's voice was calm but still trembled with emotion.
 "Your own friends suffer from wounds you inflicted!
 And tell me now Resinflame, was it worth it!?
 Was it?
-Why?
-Why!?"
+Why?"

 Anger rivaling Petreltail's filled Resinflame's eyes and he glowered at her, then lifted his gaze, containing the whole clan in its glare.
-The red tom suddenly grinned, full dark ecstasy and . . . the barest flicker of pain.
+The red tom then grinned, full of dark ecstasy and . . . the barest flicker of pain.
 "I'd like to see Cometfrost mentor Ibexkit now."

 A collective hiss issued from all the surrounding cats.
 Pikedance stared, dumbfounded.
 My special day . . . my special day . . . no . . .

 Leafstar suddenly pounced down, right in front of the red tom, who flinched.
 But the leader didn't attack, she just looked straight into his eyes.
-His tail twitched down between his legs for an instant and Resinflame's eyes avoided her gaze, stumbling back a step.
-He looked like he was fighting with every fiber of his being not to flee.
+His tail twitched down between his legs for an instant and Resinflame avoided her gaze, stumbling back a step.
+He looked as if he were fighting with every fiber of his being not to flee.